-This story tell us about a young boy Charlie who is an only child, his best mate is the child of Vietnamese migrants who is a brilliant cricketer and a gorgeous character, his Dad is loving but has mysteries of his own and his mother is like woman full of regret and bitterness.
-He becomes embroiled in a complicated situation when young Jasper Jones calls on him for help after the death of a young local girl.
-Jasper’s mother is dead and his father has lost all purpose and direction in life, numbing himself to the outside world and his son through alcohol.
-Jasper is seen as a trouble maker and is quickly blamed for all manner of misdemeanours.
+This story tell us about a young boy Charlie who is an only child, his best mate is the child of Vietnamese migrants who is a brilliant cricketer and a gorgeous character, his Dad is loving but has mysteries of his own and his mother is a woman full of regret and bitterness.
+He becomes embroiled in a dangerous and complicated situation when young Jasper Jones calls on him for help after the death of a young local girl.
+Jasper’s mother is dead and his father has lost all purpose and direction in life, numbing himself from the outside world and his son through alcohol.
+Jasper is seen by the local community as a trouble maker and is quickly blamed for all manner of misdemeanours.

-The story really has a richness that expands as it continues, the depths of stories within are quite complex and I think Silvey has really skillfully created the circumstances, events and stories within stories, without being too graphic and obvious about what is a confronting issue.
+The story really has a richness that belies it’s length, the depths of the individual character stories are quite complex and I think Silvey has really skillfully created the circumstances, events and stories within stories, without being too graphic and obvious about what is a confronting issue.

 I very much enjoyed this book and would readily recommend it.
 It has a very endearing quality to it, largely due to the rich characterisation, of which you will no doubt recognise many of them from people who have passed by your lives.
 I laughed out loud on several occasions at the funny dialogue.